Projects

 Two independent contracts covering opposite ends of my skillset.
 Precision mechanical CAD and electronics prototyping.

-The first was a CAD project that needed a model that followed an existing SketchUp design and rebuilding it properly to specific measurements in SolidWorks to produce a STEP file ready for CNC manufacturing.
+The first was a CAD translation project which took an existing SketchUp design and rebuilt it at proper size in SolidWorks to produce a STEP file ready for CNC manufacturing.
 This worked with clean geometry and the client wanted to test out how small some of the tolerancing could be as the final design is for a high end cabinet handle.

 The second is an ongoing wearable lighting project.
-The goal is to design a system that can make an individual feel more immersed in an environment with wearable lighting and interactable elements that can affect what the lights look like on the user.
+The goal is a wearable lighting system where environmental sensors drive what the lights do, allowing the wearer to feel responsive to the space around them.
 The first contract milestone was a working proof of concept of a light strip with different animations that can change based on the data from a variety of sensors.
 The next phase, focused on wearability and interactions in a specific environment and case, picks back up later this year.

 Face Tracking Alarm System